kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 4. The scheduler checks if the number of schedulable (including those after delayed preemption) Pods meets the `minCount`.

    * If `schedulableCount >= minCount`, the cycle succeeds.
+If preemptions are needed, all nominated victims are removed as described in [Delayed Preemption](#delayed-preemption).
-Pods are nominated to their chosen nodes, are pushed to the active queue and will soon attempt to be scheduled on their nominated nodes in their own, pod-by-pod cycles.
+     Next, pods are nominated to their chosen nodes, pushed to the active queue, and will soon attempt to be scheduled on their nominated nodes in their own, pod-by-pod cycles.

      If a pod selects a different node than its nomination during the individual cycle, the gang remains valid as long as `minCount` is satisfied globally (enforced at `WaitOnPermit`).
      The `minCount` check can consider the number of pods that have passed the Workload Scheduling Cycle to ensure that Pods are not waiting unnecessarily when some have been rejected